 The Academy Trust has been eligible to claim additional funding in the year from government support schemes in response to the Coronavirus outbreak.
 The funding received is shown above under "COVID-19 additional funding".

-The funding received for emergency support and catch up premium which covers £35k of staff costs, purchase of FSM vouchers and additional COVID related costs.
-These costs are included in notes 8 and 9 below as appropriate.
+The funding received for coronavirus funding relates to cover staff and other costs.
+These costs are included included in notes 7 and 8 below as appropriate.